 Students who complete this course successfully will have a thorough understanding of contour, gesture, shading and other drawing alternatives.
-Students should understand basic perspective and the fundamentals of design organization, elements and principles.
+Students will understand basic perspective and the fundamentals of design organization, elements and principles.
 The two-dimensional design aspect of the course utilizes computers for image creation and alteration.
-All students must submit a major project.
-Daily sketch book drawings constitute a significant part of the grade in this course.
+All students will submit a major project in Studio Art 1.
+Daily sketchbook drawings constitute a significant part of the grade in this course.
 Class work will be graded by critiques.
 This course is also offered for core elective credit in Business/Technology.